zemlanin/ios-pwa-video-issues/README.md

   - When changing volume, both player and system volume sliders are displayed
   - On devices with Dynamic Island, "Currently playing" live activity is displayed

+The issue is still present in iOS/iPadOS 26 Developer Beta 1

 ---

 [Demo][4]